 We recommend providing the true (unscaled) size of the image files and the center as the anchor.

-This map features data marked on a world, regional, country, or US state map.
-These maps are appear as blocks of color, but you can change the color scheme.
+This panel features data marked on a world, regional, country, or US state map.
+These maps appear as blocks of color, but you can change the color scheme.
 The World Events map below displays Australia only, with data events occurring near Sydney.

 For the World Events panel, you can use Panel preferences to change the color scheme, and, more importantly, to choose the specific country, US state, or region that you want to display.
 Areas can be colored according to a value (choropleth map) by providing a key column containing text that matches the IDs used by the map, and a corresponding value column.

 Key values should list ids for the map.
 When a row is sent to the map, it looks at the key.
 If it matches an id on the map, the value (0..100) is used to select the color for that area.

 You can choose which map to display from the Panel Preferences.
 The options are: